 ▶ Supported OS: Windows 10/8/7/XP/Vista, Mac OS 10.15 (Catalina), 10.14, 10.13, 10.12, 10.11, 10.10, 10.9, 10.8, 10.7, 10.6.

 3 Steps to Convert MTS/M2TS to Apple ProRes on Mac (macOS 10.15 Catalina Included)

 Drag and drop your MTS/M2TS files from where you stored to the program.
 Several files can be selected and processed at the same time to save up time.
 Batch conversion is supported so you can add multiple files to convert at a time.

 Step 2.
 Choose ProRes as the output video format

 Now click the Profile icon to reveal output panel.
-And and mouse cursor to "Editing Software" category.
-You'll find several ProRes formats are provided.
+And and mouse cursor to Editing Software category.
+You'll find all the five ProRes formats are provided.
 Generally, ProRes or ProRes LT are suitable choices for MTS, M2TS, DV videos shot with camcorders.
 ProRes HQ is usually for film based source media.

 Tip: Click the Settings button and customize proper video/audio parameters if necessary.
 Video size, bitrate and fame rate are flexible and can be adjusted as you like.
 Usually 1920*1080 video size and 30fps video frame rate are recommended for editing.

 Step 3: Select a Location Folder and Convert.

 Choose a local folder where you want to save the converted files.
 From the top of that window, navigate to the Convertbutton, hit it and your MTS or M2TS files will be converted in a moment and saved to the selected folder as ProRes files.

 To scratch the surface, Apple ProRes files are loosely compressed, and your GPU finds it easy to process them during both editing and playback.
 This is not the case with MTS/M2TS or H.264 files, and they do require more processing than ProRes.